Farama-Foundation/ViZDoom/docs/api/cpp/doomGame.md

 Added in 1.3.0

 Sets custom arguments that will be passed to ViZDoom process during initialization.
 It is useful for changing additional game settings.
+Use with caution, as in rare cases it may prevent the library from working properly.
 Using this method is equivalent to first calling  [`clearGameArgs`](#cleargameargs) and then [`addGameArgs`](#addgameargs).

 Config key: `gameArgs/game_args`